 In other words, geofencing sets up a virtual fence around a geographical location that registers and keeps track of users entering and leaving - hence the term “geofencing.”

 As we said, geofencing consists of three elements that work in unison:

-In order for the system to work, the first thing it needs is a defined real-world area with the geofencing software.
-This can be a circle with a set diameter around a location, a custom-drawn polygon, a neighborhood, or even an entire zip code.
+For the system to work, the first thing it needs is a defined real-world geographic area with the geofencing software.
+This can be a circle with a set virtual boundary around a location, a custom-drawn polygon, a neighborhood, or even an entire zip code.

 The Pros of Geofencing Software

 Using geofencing software can have considerable benefits for companies across different industries.
 We’ll outline some of the most notable reasons businesses use it to streamline their processes and boost efficiency.